MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-sharepoint-services-for-hybrid-environments.md

  **To start profile synchronization manually**

-1. On the SharePoint Central Administration website, in the **Application Management** section, select **Manage service applications**.
+1. On the SharePoint in Microsoft 365 Central Administration website, in the **Application Management** section, select **Manage service applications**.

 2. Select the User Profile service application.